bchase/resque-rails-demo/README.md

 And that about covers it!

-I've also set up a couple branches in this repo to play with the problems hands-on.
+I've also set up a couple branches in this repo to play with the problems hands-on, so keep reading for details on that!

 ## Getting Set Up